tabulify/tabulify/ansible/roles/php/doc/php-fpm.md

 ## About

-The `php-fpm` service is used because of nginx that does not have php support natively.
+The `php-fpm` service is used because nginx that does not have php support natively.

 ```bash
 sudo systemctl status php-fpm
 ```

 Php-fpm is a fastcgi process manager for php that is totally separate from the webserver.
 The webserver communicates with fpm through a socket and passes the name of the script to execute.
 So fpm can run with any web server that is fastcgi compatible.

 ## Conf

 The conf is at:

-   * /etc/php-fpm.conf
+   * `/etc/php-fpm.d/www.conf`

-that includes the pool configuration file
+because it's included by:

-  * /etc/php-fpm.d/*.conf
+   * `/etc/php-fpm.conf`

 ## Pool

 A pool is a process that run under a user.

 The default configuration file called www.conf which can be copied to create more pool.

 Each file must end with .conf to be recognised as a pool configuration file by php fpm.

 ```apache